 Abstracts can be submitted by clicking here to access the online submission website.
 To review the information needed prior to online submission, click here for the submission guidelines.
-If you experience any problems when submitting an abstract, please contact Alan Graefe at email@example.com.
+If you experience any problems when submitting an abstract, please contact Craig Miller at email@example.com

 - For oral presentations: One LCD projector and laptop computer will be set up in each break-out session room.
 Speakers are asked to load their presentations onto the appropriate laptop during conference breaks from either a CD or portable hard drive.
 Any additional equipment is the responsibility of the presenter.